 Community & Stories • Support After Loss

 Adrian James Hernandez was stillborn on 30 June 2017.
 This site exists to honor his life and to provide resources for all families living after the death of a child.

 Sign up for a monthly round-up of resources, graphics, and new blog posts related to the experience of child loss and grief.
 Emails sent ONLY monthly.
 Unsubscribe at any time.

 Adrian James Hernandez is the planned and wanted child of single-mother-by-choice Miranda Hernandez.
 Adrian was stillborn at the end of a term pregnancy in 2017 due to complications resulting from undiagnosed preeclampsia.
 This site exists to share his story, and to provide resources for bereaved families and those who support them.

 Miranda Hernandez is a writer and mother to Adrian and his younger sister, nicknamed “Peanut”.
 Miranda holds a degree in Literature and Writing from the University of California at San Diego, and has completed graduate work in statistical and data analysis.
-Miranda is grief positive, death positive, and an advocate for safe and informed pregnancy.
+Miranda is grief positive, death positive, and an advocate for bodily autonomy and safe and informed pregnancy.
 She believes in mutual respect amongst all religious, spiritual, and cultural traditions, and is neutral on all other issues.

 Our children are not shameful.
 They are beautiful, real people.
 In my opinion, the only shame comes from the perception that they should hidden away.
 I will never stop sharing photos of my deceased child, simply because he IS my child.